Little Sur River: European settlement

 Along with the rest of California, Big Sur became part of Mexico when it gained independence from Spain in 1821.
 On July 30, 1834, Mexican governor José Figueroa conveyed the 8949 acre Rancho El Sur land grant to Juan Bautista Alvarado.
 Alvarado later traded his Rancho El Sur to his uncle by marriage, Captain John B.R.
 Cooper, in exchange for Rancho Bolsa del Potrero y Moro Cojo.

 After California revolted against Mexican rule and became a U.S. state, a few hardy pioneer homesteaders settled in the Big Sur region, drawn by the promise of free 160 acre (0.6 km2) parcels.
 They filed United States government patents as early as 1891.
 These settlers included William F. Notley, who homesteaded at the mouth of Palo Colorado Canyon in 1891.

 He began harvesting tanoak bark from the canyon, a lucrative source of income at the time.
 The bark was used to manufacture tannic acid, necessary to the growing leather tanning industry located in Santa Cruz, about 80 mi to the north.
 Notley constructed a landing at the mouth of the Palo Colorado River like that at Bixby Landing to the south.
-The tanbark was harvested from the isolated trees inland, corded, brought out by mule back or using wooden sleds, and loaded by cable onto waiting vessels anchored offshore at Notley's Landing.
+The tanbark was harvested from the isolated trees inland, corded, and brought out by mules or on wooden sleds nicknamed "go-devils".
 A point on the Palo Colorado Road is still nicknamed "The Hoist" because of the very steep road which required wagon-loads of tanbark and lumber to be hoisted by block and tackle hitched to oxen.
 One of the original pulleys is mounted under a long plank supporting mailboxes along the road.